Many couples who marry experience tensions and problems in their relationship. Hans Asperger (1944)

 There may be issues with sexual intimacy or even knowledge of sexuality.
 Women may have difficulty having a romantic relationship with someone they often have to ‘mother.’

 The relationship often has very different health effects for each partner.
 Most men with AS feel that their mental and physical health has significantly improved due to the relationship, with less stress and would prefer to be in the relationship than alone.
 In contrast, the overwhelming majority of non-AS partners state that their mental health and physical health had significantly deteriorated due to the relationship.
 They feel emotionally exhausted and neglected, and many reported clinical depression.
 This explains the perception of many partners with AS that the relationship is just fine, and they can’t understand why their relationship skills are criticized.
-Their partner feels more like a housekeeper, accountant and mother figure.
+Their partner feels more like a housekeeper, an accountant and a mother figure.

 STRATEGIES TO STRENGTHEN THE RELATIONSHIP

-Many typical partners have a great commitment to the relationship.
+Many typical partners have a significant commitment to the relationship.
 Among their many attributes are belief in their partner, remaining faithful to the relationship and an ability to imagine and have compassion for what it must be like to have Asperger’s syndrome.

 There are three requisites for a successful relationship.